bsmart-pg/smart-danswer/examples/widget/README.md

 By following these steps, you should be able to get the chat widget working on your webpage.

-If you want to get fancier, then take a peek at the Chat implementation within Danswer itself [here](https://github.com/danswer-ai/danswer/blob/main/web/src/app/chat/ChatPage.tsx#L82).
+If you want to get fancier, then take a peek at the Chat implementation within Bsmart itself [here](https://github.com/bsmart-ai/bsmart/blob/main/web/src/app/chat/ChatPage.tsx#L82).